MortMort89/clip2dot/README.md

 ## ✨ Features
 - 📋 Paste images straight from your clipboard into your project folders
 - 🖼️ Overwrite selected image files automatically
-- 🎲 Creates a new random filename if no image is selected
-- ⚡ Works from both the toolbar button and **Tools → Paste Image** menu

 ---